Q: What is a 529 plan?

-A: Maine's 529 Plan is administered through Fame and Merrill Lynch and can be opened directly or through our office.
-If the account owner is a resident of the state of Maine (account owner is different then the beneficiary or child) you would qualify for the below 2019 Next Gen 529 grant info
+A: Maine's 529 Plan is administered through FAME and Merrill Lynch and can be opened directly or through our office.
+If the account owner (adult) is a resident of the state of Maine you would be eligible for the below 2019 Next Gen 529 grants

-Open an account and either receive the $500 Alfond Grant for Maine residents or contribute $25 and receive a $200 grant for babies that are not born in Maine but the account owner is a Maine Resident (Ex.
+Open an account and either receive the $500 Alfond Grant for Maine residents (babies born in Maine) or contribute $25 and receive a $200 grant for babies that are born out of state but the account owner is a Maine Resident (Ex.
 Grandparent lives in Maine but grandchild is born elsewhere).

 Add $600 to the account annually: Receive $300 match per a year